nicklormanhall/assessment-week3-imagegallery/README.md

 🎯 Plan out the UI and consider the elements you'll need to include to support the stories.
 Will thumbnails take up space at the top, side or bottom of the page?
 Will they float over the image?

     DONE: I completed my initial layout design on figma.
-I decided to have the thumbnail images centered at the top at the top for desktop there will be a small margin.
-I wanted the site to be simple to use and unclutered.
+I decided to have the thumbnail images centered at the top at the top for desktop, there will be a small margin.
+I wanted the site to be simple to use and uncluttered.
 I wanted to keep the focus being on the images with functionality being seemless.

 🎯 Display the thumbnail images.
 Will you use a grid, or a list?
 Will you use CSS Grid or Flexbox?

-    DONE:  I will be looking to initially display using flexbox and a combination of postion relative and absolute.There will be a maximum of three thumbnail images and if possible I will look for the image to scroll.
+    DONE: I will be looking to initially display using flexbox and a combination of position relative and absolute.There will be a maximum of three thumbnail images and if possible I will look for the image to scroll.

     Scroll added on the thumbnails and the thumbnail in centred when clicked on

 🎯 Display the larger image.
 Will you use an overlay of some kind, or a section on the same page?
-How would it work on smaller screens? size set for mobile: XXXX TBC
+How would it work on smaller screens?

-    DONE: Larger screens will have the thumbnails displayed at the top, for screens with of less than 480the thumbnails will display at the bottom.
+    DONE: Larger screens will have the thumbnails displayed at the top, for screens with of less than 480 the thumbnails will display at the bottom.

     The CSS was problematic to get to work, I ended needing to create a new vscode project to play with just the positioning of the image to get it to resize as I needed